-During our prior examination, we recommended that the district court:
+During our prior examination, we recommended that the office:

-• Review the tickler reports for warrants and DL-38s daily and take appropriate action as required by the Manual.
-We further recommend that the court review warrant control reports and notify police or other officials to return warrants that are unserved for 60 days for summary traffic and non-traffic cases as required by the Manual.
+• Review the tickler reports for warrants daily and take appropriate action as required by the Manual.
+We further recommend that the court review warrant control reports and notify police or other officials to return warrants that are unserved for 60 days for summary traffic and non-traffic cases as recommended by the Manual.